 Our policy work focuses on expanding access to and improving the quality of expanded learning programs (after school and summer) and community schools.

-As the coordinating entity of the California Afterschool Advocacy Alliance (CA3), PCY is leading a coordinated effort to raise funding for California’s After School Education and Safety (ASES) program.
+As the lead coordinator of the California Afterschool Advocacy Alliance (CA3), PCY is leading a coordinated effort to raise funding for California’s After School Education and Safety (ASES) program.
 ASES funding supports more than 600,000 students daily in over 4,000 elementary and middle schools offering after school and summer programs.
 Read more about our state policy priorities.

 The 21st Century Community Learning Centers (21st CCLC) program is the only federal funding explicitly for expanded learning programs.
 This funding supports more than 600 programs throughout the state, representing almost 300,000 kids.
 Many California programs depend on this funding, particularly summer learning programs and programming for high school students (for which this is the only public funding source).
 Read more about our federal policy work.

-Foundational to our policy and advocacy strategies is collaboration, leadership, and coalition-building.
-In all of our efforts we seek to work with others to maximize our collective impact and leverage the expertise of diverse education and community leader perspectives to create the most effective and grounded policy solutions.
+Collaboration, leadership, and coalition-building are foundations of our policy and advocacy strategies.
+In all of our efforts we work with others to maximize our collective impact and leverage the expertise and perspectives of diverse educational and community leaders to create the most effective and grounded policy solutions.

 California Department of Education (CDE)